BabylonOne/ChatGPT-Widescreen-Ultra-Fast/README.md

 # ChatGPT Widescreen Ultra Fast
 The fastest Chat-GPT widescreen userscript.

-Just one line, you don't even have to install a script, just paste one line into the browser URL bar.
+Just one line, you don't even have to install a script.

+Create a bookmark named "Expand ChatGPT" with the following line as the URL:

+`javascript:document.styleSheets[0].insertRule('.text-token-text-primary>div>div{max-width:100% !important}',0);`

+Click the bookmark and ChatGPT chat boxes should expand instantly.

 ## Simplicity is the ultimate sophistication
 ✅ Don't use 10 pages of JavaScript when you can use one line